 A PET/CT combines two non-invasive procedures, PET and computed tomography (CT), into one single scan.
 The PET scan reveals potential diseases, like cancer, at the biological level.
 The CT scan reveals three-dimensional images of your anatomy by using a combination of X-rays and computers.
 The result is an extremely accurate exam that allows your physician to diagnose a problem by locating a tumor or diseased area with unparalleled precision.
 In most cases, a PET/CT exam can identify cancer cells before they become a tumor.
 This exam can also help your physician determine if a mass is benign or malignant with staging, if treatment is effective and if there are additional tumors unseen by conventional imaging.

 To prepare for your PET/CT, bring all recent X-ray, CT, and MRI scans for comparison.
-Do not eat or drink, except plain water, for 4-6 hours before the scan.
-This restriction includes coffee, gum, mints, etc. Do not exercise 48 hours before your exam.
-Diabetic patients will need to keep their blood sugar level below 150.
+Do not eat or drink, except plain water, for 6 hours before the scan.
+This restriction includes coffee, tea, candy, gum, mints, etc. Drink plenty of plain water.
+Do not exercise for 48 hours before your exam.